-Programme Limit EUR 10,000,000 (or the equivalent in other currencies at the date of issue) aggregate outstanding principal amount of Mortgage Pandbrieven at any time.
+EUR 10,000,000,000 (or the equivalent in other currencies at the date of issue) aggregate principal outstanding amount of Public Pandbrieven at any time.

-Belgian Mortgage PandbrievenThe Mortgage Pandbrieven will be issued as Belgian pandbrieven (Belgische pandbrieven/lettres de gage belges) in accordance with the Belgian Covered Bonds Regulations.
+The Public Pandbrieven will be issued as Belgian pandbrieven (Belgische pandbrieven/lettres de gage belges) in accordance with the Belgian Covered Bonds Regulations.

-All Mortgage Pandbrieven to be issued under the Programme will be covered by the same special estate (bijzonder vermogen/patrimoine spécial) (the "Special Estate").
-The main asset class of the Special Estate will consist of Belfius Bank's residential mortgage loans within the meaning of the Belgian Covered Bonds Regulations (the "Residential Mortgage Loans", and together with any other assets registered as cover assets (dekkingswaarden/actifs de couverture), the "Cover Assets").
-The Issuer shall procure that the value of the Residential Mortgage Loans calculated in accordance with the Belgian Covered Bonds Regulations (and including any collections in respect thereto) will at all times represent at least 105 per cent. of the aggregate outstanding principal amount of the Mortgage Pandbrieven of all Series.
-The Issuer will maintain a cover register in which both the issued Mortgage Pandbrieven and the Cover Assets are registered (the "Cover Register").
+All Public Pandbrieven to be issued under the Programme will be covered by the same special estate (bijzonder vermogen/patrimoine spécial) (the "Special Estate").
+The main asset class of the Special Estate will consist of Belfius Bank's public sector exposure which meets the criteria set out in Article 3, §1, 3° of the Royal Decree of 11 October 2012 on the issuance of Belgian covered bonds by Belgian credit institutions (the "Covered Bond Royal Decree"), comprising, among others, loans (leningen/prêts) of Belfius Bank SA/NV (or its legal predecessors) to (or loans guaranteed or insured by) central, regional or local authorities or public sector entities of member states of the Organisation for Economic Co-operation and Development (OECD) (the "Public Sector Exposure", and together with any other assets registered as cover assets (dekkingswaarden/actifs de couverture), the "Cover Assets").

+The Issuer shall procure that the value of the Public Sector Exposure calculated in accordance with the Belgian Covered Bonds Regulations (and including any collections in respect thereof) will at all times represent at least 105 per cent. of the aggregate principal outstanding amount of the Public Pandbrieven of all Series.
+The Issuer will maintain a cover register in which both the issued Public Pandbrieven and the Cover Assets are registered (the "Cover Register").

-See Section 6.2.1 (Summary description of the legal framework for Belgian pandbrieven - Composition of the special estate) and Condition 11 (Issuer Covenant) for further information on the composition of the Special Estate.
+See Section 6.2.1 (Summary description of the legal framework for Belgian pandbrieven - Composition of the special estate) and Condition 12 (Issuer Covenant) for further information on the composition of the Special Estate.

-Status and ranking of Mortgage PandbrievenThe Mortgage Pandbrieven will constitute direct, unconditional, unsubordinated and unsecured obligations of the Issuer and will rank at all times at least pari passu, without any preference among themselves, with all other outstanding unsecured and unsubordinated obligations of the Issuer, present and future.
-In addition and pursuant to the Belgian Covered Bonds Regulations, the Noteholders and any Other Creditors (as defined below) will benefit from a dual recourse consisting of (i) an exclusive right of recourse against the Special Estate and (ii) an unsecured, unsubordinated recourse against the general estate of the Issuer.
+All Series of Public Pandbrieven will constitute direct, unconditional, unsubordinated and unsecured obligations of the Issuer and will rank at all times pari passu, without any preference among themselves, with all other outstanding unsecured and unsubordinated obligations of the Issuer, present and future.
+Pursuant to the Belgian Covered Bonds Regulations, the Noteholders and any Other Creditors (as defined below) will benefit from a dual recourse consisting of (i) an exclusive right of recourse against the Special Estate and (ii) an unsecured, unsubordinated recourse against the general estate of the Issuer.

+Issuer Covenant

-Issuer Covenant The Issuer will covenant in favour of the Noteholders and the Noteholders' Representative to: (i) comply with all obligations imposed on it under the Belgian
+The Issuer will covenant in favour of the Noteholders and the Noteholders' Representative to: